IDC/LoopMe: 75% of pandemic-driven mobile gaming lift will remain

 Methodology

 The language-localized survey interviewed 3,850 smartphone users in the U.S., United Kingdom, Japan, Germany, Brazil, and Singapore in April.
-These countries were selected, in part, to get a mix of high COVID-19 impact countries and low COVID-19 impact countries.
+These countries were selected, in part, to get a mix of countries impacted by the pandemic.
 Data were normalized to account for population and gender splits by country.

-“During the pandemic, pandemic, there was this big spike,” Ward said.
+“During the pandemic, there was this big spike,” Ward said.
 “We’ve seen it in mobile as well as console and PC games.
 It was across the board.
 We wanted to find out what the new normal would look like after the pandemic is in the rear-view mirror.”

-IDC partnered with LoopMe to field and analyze a survey of mobile gamers in six countries, asking respondents about their existing gaming activities, as well as their intentions regarding future gameplay time commitments after the pandemic is largely in-hand in their native countries.
-Ward estimated that the pandemic will lift in the next 12 to 24 months.
+IDC partnered with LoopMe to field and analyze a survey of mobile gamers in six countries, asking respondents about their existing gaming activities as well as their intentions regarding future gameplay time commitments after the pandemic is largely under control in their native countries.
+Ward estimated that the pandemic will lift in the next 12-to-24 months.

 The survey found a correlation between increased mobile gameplay time commitments and local pandemic effects (specifically, the per capita COVID-19 death rate).
-About three in four gamers reported playing to be entertained or just to pass the time; 4% said they were playing to engage in “safe” virtual social interactions that are supported by live multiplayer games especially; more broadly, it appears live multiplayer mobile games outperformed other game types in 2020.
+About 3-in-4 gamers reported playing to be entertained or just to pass the time; 4% said they were playing to engage in “safe” virtual social interactions that are supported by live multiplayer games especially; more broadly, it appears live multiplayer mobile games outperformed other game types in 2020.

 New gamers

-About 6% of today’s mobile gamer community didn’t play prior to the pandemic; these new gamers appeared to skew male and a few years younger than the broader base of pre-pandemic mobile gamers.
+About 6% of today’s mobile gamer community didn’t play prior to the pandemic; these new gamers appeared to skew male and a few years younger than the broader base of prepandemic mobile gamers.

 After the pandemic is largely over (presumably late 2022 in most countries), the survey suggests that 25% of the net increase in mobile gaming activity induced by the pandemic will dissipate, but 75% of the net rise will remain indefinitely; this “new normal” will vary substantively by country, however, partly based on the severity of the local pandemic, Ward said.